Business Cards: 7 Stats You Can’t Ignore

 Are business cards still relevant in 2026?

-What is the most important information to include on a business card?
+what’s the most important information to include on a business card?

 How does the quality of card stock affect perception?

-Card stock quality significantly impacts perception, with 79% of people agreeing it influences their view of a business.
+Card stock quality impacts perception, with 79% of people agreeing it influences their view of a business.
 Higher-quality, thicker card stock (like 16-18pt) with premium finishes conveys professionalism and attention to detail, making a stronger, more positive first impression.

-Can business cards improve lead generation?
+Can this improve lead generation?

 Absolutely.
 Businesses that actively use business cards report an average 2.5% increase in lead generation.
 A well-designed card with clear contact information and a call to action can directly translate into new client inquiries and opportunities.